aaronjolson/DestroyTheInvincible_Project/README.md

 THIS GAME DOES NOT WORK OUT OF THE BOX!
 It requires NGUI and the Aron Granberg A* pathfinding libraries to run.
-To my knowledge I don't have the rights to distribute them so I cannot include them in this project.
+To my knowledge I don't have the rights to distribute them so I cannot include them directly in this project.
 Both of which can be downloaded for free.

 http://www.arongranberg.com/astar/download